How to Visit the Blue Mountains From Sydney

 - Solitary Restaurant – There has been a cafe on this site since 1913.
-These days you can either grab an all-day breakfast in the garden or dine in the restaurant.
-Great views.
+These days you can either grab an all-day breakfast in the garden or dine in the restaurant — great views.

 - Josophan’s Chocolate – An experience for your eyes and your taste buds, we always stop off here for a little treat.

-Which Blue Mountains Bushwalk should you do?
+Which Blue Mountains bushwalk should you do?

-Walks starting at the Three Sisters Walk
+Walks that start at the Three Sisters Lookout

-Do you choose 1000 or 800 step staircase down to the valley floor below?
+- Do you choose 1000 or 800 step staircase down to the valley floor below?